Tuesday, April 29th, 2008 by John

 Wall Street Journal Challenges USA Today Police Suicide Stats

-There isn’t a lot of research available about what’s killing cops.
-You might be skeptical about what you read.
-Good, the bottom line is that we need to be asking MORE QUESTIONS and maybe just the RIGHT QUESTIONS about what is really killing us, our peers and our friends and then we need to ask what can we do about it.
+The bottom line is that we need to be asking MORE QUESTIONS and maybe just the RIGHT QUESTIONS about what is killing us and what we can do about it.

 Leave a Reply